RRIF vs Annuity:

 • Although the buyer has the freedom and control over his or her investment, there are minimum withdrawals required monthly.

-(See Minimum RRIF Withdrawal Table)
+(See Minimum RRIF Withdrawal Calculator)

 • When you invest in the RRIF, you are required to make decisions constantly on your investment and this could be a big challenge to many people.